cultuurnet/udb3-search-service/readme.md

 So the JSON-LD returned by SAPI3 in HTTP responses is not the JSON document that's indexed inside ElasticSearch.
 Instead, we also index the original JSON-LD as an un-analyzed field and use that to return the original JSON-LD in HTTP responses.

+### Indexing a new field

+The field mapping of all documents can be found in `src/ElasticSearch/Operations/json` as `mapping_*.json` files.

+Add your new field mapping in those files as [per the ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/mapping.html).
+As noted above, you don't have to follow the JSON-LD structure or naming 100%, but try to use the same kind of names where possible for reasons documented below about the `q` URL parameter.

+After adding your field(s) to the mapping, update the `UDB3_CORE` version number in `src/ElasticSearch/Operations/SchemaVersions.php`

+An example of a valid version number is `20191008132400`.
+This is simply the current date time in the `YYYYMMDDHHIISS` format (year, month, day, hour, minute, second without anything in-between).

+This change would make the migration script see the new mapping and create a new index for it.
+However, we're still missing a way to convert the property from the JSON-LD document to the property on the ElasticSearch document.

+This conversion happens in the `CopyJson` class located in:

+- `src/ElasticSearch/JsonDocument/CopyJsonOffer.php` (for events and places)
+- `src/ElasticSearch/Organizer/CopyJsonOrganizer.php`

+After adding the logic to copy the property from the one format to the other, you can run the migration script to re-index all the documents in your index with the new field(s).